-Every summer 24 species of seabird, numbering over half a million individuals, seek out suitable breeding habitat principally on mainland cliffs and on marine islands.
+Every summer 24 species of seabirds, numbering over half a million individuals, seek out suitable breeding habitat principally on mainland cliffs and on marine islands.
 These breeding sites are in close proximity to the rich foraging habitat of continental shelf waters.
 Ireland is particularly important for its breeding populations of Manx Shearwater and Storm Petrel.

 Ireland is situated along the east Atlantic flyway for waterbirds that breed in more northerly latitudes.
 It is our typical mild and wet winters that make the wetlands of Ireland such an important resource for over three-quarters of a million of these waterbirds each year.
-Over 50 species of waterbird migrate here either on passage to more southerly resorts or to spend the entire winter here.
+Over 50 species of waterbirds migrate here either on passage to more southerly resorts or to spend the entire winter here.
 They seek out the relatively undisturbed wetland areas for ice-free feeding conditions and for safe roosting opportunities.
-In some cases significant proportions of the biogeographic populations of waterbirds overwinter here (e.g. Light-bellied Brent Goose, Black-tailed Godwit, Whooper Swan, Greenland White-fronted Goose and Ringed Plover).
+In some cases, significant proportions of the biogeographic populations of waterbirds overwinter here (e.g. Light-bellied Brent Goose, Black-tailed Godwit, Whooper Swan, Greenland White-fronted Goose and Ringed Plover).

 Ireland is required under the terms of the EU Birds Directive (2009/147/EC) to designate Special Protection Areas (SPAs) for the protection of: